 Run the tests locally with tox to make sure they pass for all supported Python versions (see

 tox.inifor the complete list).
-If you do not have all the referenced Python versions available locally, you can also push the changes on your branch to GitHub to automatically trigger a new Travis-CI build, which should run the tests for all supported Python versions.
-You should be able to see the results at
+If you do not have all the referenced Python versions available locally, you can also push the changes on your branch to GitHub to automatically trigger a new GitHub Actions build, which should run the tests for all supported Python versions.

 Create a concise but comprehensive commit message in the following style: